merative/wcm-reporting-datacatalog/docs/guides/client.md

 ## CLIENT_IDENTIFICATIONS_V1_VIEW
 This view groups attributes that relate to client's identification types such as their Employee ID or passport, and the number associated with the identification type.
+The most recent record of each identification type is listed.

 | Attribute       | Description | Domain definition |Character size | Nulls allowed |
 |:----------------| :------ |:------ |:------ |:------ |